-A Sentinel-2 satellite image from 20 May shows the Dutch province of Zeeland, including the port of Rotterdam, the largest seaport in Europe at the top right.
+A Sentinel-2 satellite image on 20 May shows the Dutch province of Zeeland, including the port of Rotterdam, the largest seaport in Europe at the top right.
 Much of the region lies below sea level and depends on an intricate system of dikes, canals and dams to survive.

 Credit: European Space Agency